Kiffhost/exalted-scripture-understanding/Charms/Lunar/Wits/Resolve/Sacred Guardian Renewal.md

 Prerequisite Charms:
   - "[[True-to-the-Pack Dedication]]"
 ---
 The Lunar is implacable in defense of her passions.
-Upon successfully asserting [[Resolve]] against influence that opposes one of her Intimacies, she gains ([[Intimacy]]) motes.
+Upon successfully asserting [[Resolve]] against influence that opposes one of her [[Intimacy|Intimacies]], she gains ([[Intimacy]]) motes.
 This can’t exceed the number of motes she spent enhancing her [[Resolve]].
 If the opposing [[Intimacy]] is to the Lunar’s Solar mate, she treats its intensity as Defining.
 If it’s already Defining, she gains an additional mote.